If you're having issues with your 1-way or 2-way calendar sync, you can follow the tips below to troubleshoot:

 - Scroll down to the Fetch settings and make sure that Every 15 minutes is selected

-If your Apple Calendar is still not updating after adjusting these Apple settings, it's best to unsubscribe from the SimplePractice calendar then then subscribe to the calendar sync again.
+If your Apple Calendar is still not updating after adjusting these Apple settings, it's best to unsubscribe from the SimplePractice calendar then subscribe to the calendar sync again.